 The ORC Research Development Team maintains a library of internal/external submitted proposals and can assist with securing a sample and submitting FOIA requests.
 Contact Madhavi (Maddy) Chokshi for more information.

 Grants.gov is the platform used for NEH application submissions.
 Each application has specified required forms.
 Please follow the RFP and application guidelines.
+Please refer to NEH Divisions, NEH Guidelines for Organizations, and specific funding programs for additional information.

 Typical mandatory forms in NEH application packages: